jonasbjurel/shellyShedder/README.md

 ##Contious deployment
 There is currently no automated script deplooyment, at current only agestone copy- and paste mechanisms from github to the actual shelly device exists.
 The plan is to be able to provide mechanisms to pull  script repos/branches/releases from github to the shelly device in a seamless way.

+##Supported use cases:
+This shedder script provide means to support multiple use-cases one by one, or in combination.
+###Protecting a single phase group fuse from over-current
+###Protecting a single phase mater fuse from over-current
+###Limiting a single phase current draw from exceeding current loads causing penalties as defined by the
+grid-provider.